-- What is the ambient temperate? - Will I have a passenger or additional payload? - What is the best route for the speed I will be able to maintain?
+- What is the ambient temperature? - Will I have a passenger or additional payload? - What is the best route for the speed I will be able to maintain?

-External Temperature - Keep in mind how maintaining high rates of speed or carrying additional cargo can affect the temperature of the motor, planning ahead while riding in warmer temperatures or with added payload will lessen the likelihood that you will encounter an unexpected change of plans.
+External Temperature - Keep in mind how maintaining high rates of speed or carrying additional cargo can affect the temperature of the motor.
+Planning ahead while riding in warmer temperatures or with added payload will lessen the likelihood of encountering an unexpected change of plans.

 High Speed - Urals are geared and tuned for off road use while providing the capability of long distance travel.
 The ability to do both restricts maximum speed.
-Maintaining max speeds all day can be taxing on the drivetrain, plan ahead to arrive on time to your destination.
+Maintaining max speeds all day can be taxing on the drivetrain.
+Plan ahead to arrive on time to your destination.

-- Rider, no passenger or payload: 100-110 kph. - Rider and passenger, no payload: 95-100 kph. - Rider, Passenger and payload up to max GVW 80-95 kph.
+- Rider, no passenger or payload: 100-110kph. - Rider and passenger, no payload: 95-100kph. - Rider, Passenger and payload up to max GVW 80-95kph.

-Ural recommends a maximum speed of 110 kph. - The recommended max speed is not intended to be maintained for long periods of time.
+Ural recommends a maximum speed of 110kph. - The recommended max speed is not intended to be maintained for long periods of time.
 Reduce maintained max speed accordingly as temperatures rise throughout the day and/or if you will be traveling long distances with additional payload.

-- Reduce max speed for heavy payloads and as ambient temperatures rise. - Allow the motor to cool at fill-ups, take a break before resuming on a long trip. - Give your Ural 20 minutes to cool for every 2 hours.
+- Reduce max speed for heavy payloads and as ambient temperatures rise. - Allow the motor to cool at fill-ups.
+Take a break before resuming on a long trip. - Give your Ural 20 minutes to cool for every 2 hours of use.